pgporada/ansible-role-cve/README.md

 # Role Variables

 Dirty COW vuln. http://dirtycow.ninja.
 Defaults to false.
+This mitigation will need to be run everytime the server it has been applied on restarts.

         cve_2016_5195: false